tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 # DRM Extensions to OPDS

 This spec defines a new XML namespace.
-Elements from this namespace can be included in an OPDS `<link>` tag to convey information about the DRM scheme used to encrypt the document at the other end of the link.
-The purpose is to provide the information necessary for a client to download and decrypt those documents, and to inform clients of the DRM scheme in use, so that clients unable to handle that DRM scheme can bow out gracefully.
+Elements from this namespace can be included inside an OPDS `<link>` element to convey information about the DRM scheme used to encrypt the document at the other end of the link.
+The purpose is to provide the information necessary for a client to download and decrypt documents, and to inform clients of the DRM scheme in use, so that clients unable to handle that DRM scheme can bow out gracefully.

+Elements from this namespace can also be included directly inside an OPDS `<feed>` element, to convey information about the authenticated user's DRM credentials even in the absence of any specific documents that can be decrypted with these credentials.

 The URI for this namespace is `http://librarysimplified.org/terms/drm`.
 In the examples that follow it is prefixed as